 Organization: A 12-member board of trustees (four elected, five appointed by founding organizations and three by the board) governs the school.

 Curriculum: Cairo American College offers a rigorous educational program, which follows a general U.S. standards-referenced curriculum model.
 The elementary school curriculum is guided by the International Baccalaureate Primary Years Program (PYP) and starting in the 11th grade, students may elect to pursue the International Baccalaureate Diploma.
 School instruction is in English.
 World languages include Arabic, French, and Spanish.
 Arabic is taught in grades 1-12; French and Spanish are offered in grades 6-12.
 Instruction in English-as-a-Second-Language is offered in grades 1-10.
 Studies include the history and culture of Egypt, and technology is integrated into instruction school wide.
 CAC is a non-sectarian institution.
 Ninety-eight percent of CAC graduates go on to colleges and universities in the United States or other countries.
 Cairo American College holds dual accreditation from the Middle States Association of Colleges and the Council of International Schools.

 Facilities: Cairo American College is located on 11 acres in Maadi, a suburb about 10 km southeast of Cairo.
-The instructional and co-curricular programs take place in 8 buildings which include 14 science labs, two playing fields, playgrounds, an all-weather track, a heated swimming pool, and a multipurpose basketball/volleyball court.
+The instructional and co-curricular programs take place in eight buildings which include 14 science labs, two playing fields, playgrounds, an all-weather track, a heated swimming pool, and a multipurpose basketball/volleyball court.
 A 520-seat theater houses the drama and dance classes, supplemented by music and art classes in separate buildings.
 Two athletic facilities encompass gymnasia, a weight room, classrooms, and office and conference spaces.
-Two state-of-the-art library/media centers serve the campus, one for grades pre-K-5 and one for the middle and high schools, as do multiple computer labs located throughout the school.
+Two state-of-the-art library/media centers serve the campus, one for grades PK-5 and one for the middle and high schools, as do multiple computer labs located throughout the school.
 CAC continues with major campus renovation.
 Phase I: new elementary school was completed in the summer of 2010.
 Phase II: new middle school was completed in the summer of 2012.
-Phase III: renovation of the high school building began during the summer of 2016 and is scheduled for completion in the fall of 2021.
+Phase III: renovation of the HS building began during the summer of 2016 and was completed in the fall of 2021.